-The city utilizes CDBG funds to help The South Oakland Citizens For The Homeless (SOCH) operate their homeless assistance programs and provide emergency day-time shelter during a 14 week winter period.
-Its operated in conjunction with local rotating night shelter programs.
-These programs are available to individuals and families exiting health care facilities, mental health facilities, foster care, corrections facilities, etc. The SOCH's case management is designed to craft plan for individuals to gain access to public services such as housing, health care, social services, employment, education, etc.
+During PY2024, the city utilized funding from its one-time allocation of ARPA funds, not CDBG funds, to help The South Oakland Citizens For The Homeless (SOCH) operate their homeless assistance programs and provide emergency day-time shelter during a 14 week winter period.
+It operated in conjunction with local rotating night shelter programs.
+These programs are available to individuals and families exiting health care facilities, mental health facilities, foster care, corrections facilities, etc. The SOCH's case management is designed to craft a plan for individuals to gain access to public services such as housing, health care, social services, employment, education, etc.